 Most items on last week’s Council agenda passed unanimously, and without controversy, but there was one issue that caused quite a stir.

-You may recall that on 18 September, an applicant for 47 Fisher Parade spoke at Council’s public forum about how Council was going to send him broke if he couldn’t build his dream home on the Maribyrnong River.
+You may recall that on 18 September, the applicant for 47 Fisher Parade spoke at Council’s public forum about his proposal for a property on the Maribyrnong River.

 Council officers recommended that his planning application be refused because a previous permit for the design had expired, and new policies protecting the river have increased.
 The design now encroaches into a Public Acquisition Overlay in a way that is unacceptable under planning policies.